demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/AzureNetworkSecurityGroups_description.md

-In order to use the integration, there are 2 application authentication methods available:

-Note: Depending on the authentication method that you use, the integration parameters might change.
+In both options below, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.

+In order to connect to Azure Network Security Group using either XSOAR or self deployed application, after filling out the required parameters, you'll need to run *!azure-nsg-auth-start*, follow the instructions that'll be prompted and then run *!azure-nsg-auth-complete*.

+At end of the process you'll see a message that you've managed to log in.

 #### Cortex XSOAR Azure app

-In this method, the [device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) is used.

-To configure the integration:

-1. The ***Application ID*** integration parameter should be set to `d4736600-e3d5-4c97-8e65-57abd2b979fe ` (the Cortex XSOAR Azure app ID).

-2. The ***Application Secret*** and the ***Tenant ID*** integration parameters should be left blank.

-3. Run the *azure-nsg-auth-start* command - you will be prompted to open the page https://microsoft.com/devicelogin and enter the generated code.

-4. Run the *azure-nsg-auth-complete* command

-5. Run the *azure-nsg-test* command to ensure connectivity to Microsoft.
+In order to use the Cortex XSOAR Azure application, use the default application ID (d4736600-e3d5-4c97-8e65-57abd2b979fe).

+You only need to fill out your subscrition ID and resource group name.

 #### Self Deployed Azure app

 To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.